Let’s face it, email is a terrible communication medium!

 Anyone who has been on our 3-day product management and product marketing course knows that we like the comedy video about a ‘conference call in real life’.
 Recently we also came across an ‘email in real life‘ version by the same team that we wanted to share with you below.
 Look out for the ‘Administrator’!

 There are many ways in which email (or how we use it) is broken.
 Here are a few of my favorite issues with it.

 Lost in transfer

-Many people don’t realise, but the words we use are only about 20% of what we communicate.
+Many people don’t realize, but the words we use are only about 20% of what we communicate.
 That’s right 80% of what you communicate comes from other sources such as tone of voice or body language.
 Think about that, email is losing 80% of the information!

 We also forget that language is imprecise.
 What a word means to the writer may not be the same as it means to the reader.
-We use idioms, similes and metaphors to try to explain things but that relies on a shared mental ‘library’ of them.
+We use idioms, similes, and metaphors to try to explain things but that relies on a shared mental ‘library’ of them.
 Especially when talking across cultural boundaries, this is often not the case.

 The machine is in control

 How many emails do you get a day?
 I know I reached my peak a couple of years ago at about 300.
 Yes, you read that correctly 300!

 No one can handle that many emails and do some work that adds value.

 To stay sane, I just accepted that I could not live that way anymore.
 So I turned off notifications and changed the way I worked so that messages got handled on ‘my’ schedule – when it was convenient for me.
 And yet scarily some people consider themselves to be productive because they ‘handle’ all of their emails!